SciML/ReservoirComputing.jl/docs/src/esn_tutorials/change_layers.md

 ```

 ## Example of minimally complex ESN
 Using [^1] and [^2] as references this section will provide an example on how to change both the input layer and the reservoir for ESNs.
+The full script for this example can be found [here](https://github.com/MartinuzziFrancesco/reservoir-computing-examples/blob/main/change_layers/layers.jl).

-The task for this example will be the one step ahead prediction of the henon system.
+The task for this example will be the one step ahead prediction of the Henon map.
 To obtain the data one can leverage the package [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/dev/).
 The data is scaled to be between -1 and 1.
 ```julia
 using DynamicalSystems
 train_len = 3000